– by Heath Brown

 It’s often hard to call the ‘politicians’ within committees out on their bullish behaviour and stand up to them.
 Political environments are created not just by those who dish it up, but also those that walk past poor behaviour.
 Don’t turn a blind eye.
 Don’t agree for the sake of peace.
 Speak up, and stand up for what’s right.

-READY FOR 2018?
-GIVE YOUR COACHES A HEAD START WITH A MULTI-COACH MEMBERSHIP
+CLUB SUBSCRIPTIONS: GIVE YOUR COACHES A HEAD START WITH A MULTI-COACH MEMBERSHIP

 5. Tall poppy syndrome